sgmurphy/wordpress-plugins/wicked-folders/readme.txt

 6. Pro feature: folder permissions

 == Changelog ==

+= 3.0.5 (July 18, 2024) =
+* Fix: fatal error caused when a taxonomy query contains a relation key
+* Tweak: disable folder dragging on mobile to prevent folders from inadvertently being reorganized while scrolling (this can be turned off by using the `wicked_folders_disable_drag_drop_on_mobile` filter and returning `false`)

 = 3.0.4 (April 29, 2024) =
 * Fix: folder pane not appearing in some instances due to JavaScript error caused by expanded folders data being encoded as an object instead of an array